 Nine Skies Bridge and Nine Arches Bridge are the Same Bridge

 Located virtually 3100 feet above the sea-level.
-This enormous bridge is constructed totally of solid rocks, bricks and cement deprived of using a sole part of steel.
+This enormous bridge is constructed totally of solid rocks, bricks, and cement deprived of using a sole part of the steel.

 We sat on the track and got cameras ready.
 Everyone was really excited to hear the clackety-clack of the train.
-There is a view point café in one side of the track.
+There is a viewpoint café on one side of the track.

 Lunch was really okay with the price.
-We had chicken fried rice and curd as dessert just for 300 rupees(2 USD Lunch).
-Policeman at the police post of the bridge, showed us the way go back to the town.
+We had chicken fried rice and curd as a dessert just for 300 rupees(2 USD Lunch).
+The policeman at the police post of the bridge showed us the way to go back to the town.

-After passing vegetable gardens and a turpentine forest we reached to the road.
-But we hadn’t clear idea of the route, so we asked a tuk driver to drop us at the Rawana Falls.
+After passing vegetable gardens and a turpentine forest we reached the road.
+But we hadn’t a clear idea of the route, so we asked a truck driver to drop us at the Rawana Falls.

 He was very kind and informed us he will have to charge 1000 rupees for that which is not ideal for us.

-Instead of that he suggested us to get a bus from the Ella town and dropped us there near a bus halt and not even charged us.
+Instead of that he suggested we get a bus from the Ella town and dropped us there near a bus halt and not even charged us.

-After staying nearly 15 minutes, finally a bus arrived to Wellawaya.
-So we had to abort the plan to go to Little Adams Peak and got in to the bus reach Rawana Ella.
-Ticket price was 20 rupees per head to the fall.
+After staying for nearly 15 minutes, finally, a bus arrived at Wellawaya.
+So we had to abort the plan to go to Little Adams Peak and got into the bus reach Rawana Ella.
+The ticket price was 20 rupees per head to the fall.

 Rawana falls in Ella Sri Lanka

 Rawana falls is approximately 25 m in height formed by Kirindi Oya.
-Even it was kind of dry season to Badulla, water flow was fair enough to form a beautiful view for the view point.
+Even it was a kind of dry season to Badulla, water flow was fair enough to form a beautiful view for the viewpoint.

 It breaks into two levels and creates an amazing view for visitors.
-Bottom part of the waterfall is made in to a shallow pool.
+The bottom part of the waterfall is made into a shallow pool.

 We were so tired after walking down railway tracks, so without thinking twice we got changed and dipped to the cold water.
 Water was clear and cold, it’s advised to not climb up the waterfall at any cost.

-More than 34 people have seen lost the lives from drowning and slipped out of the rocks.
+More than 34 people have seen lost lives from drowning and slipped out of the rocks.

 After the perfect relaxation for the day, we got out of the water while I started to shiver.
 There was a nice restaurant of the other side, we had hot tea with some short eats there.